Follow us on

-For the last couple of years, Stroud Fair Shares has developed work among those living with dementia and their carers.
-The catalyst to this work was a series of Dementia Discussion Days, organised by Fair Shares starting in December 2013.
-From this grew the idea of the Gentle Park Walks which has involved collaboration between Fair Shares, The Museum in the Park and the Stroud Valleys Project.
-In 2014 Dementia Adventure trained sixteen volunteers (8 from Fair Shares) to become walk leaders, for a pilot project that has run in the Museum’s grounds.
+We’ve been developing work among those living with dementia and their carers at our Stroud timebank since 2013.
+The catalyst to this work being a series of Dementia Discussion Days organised by Fair Shares.
+From this grew the idea of the Gentle Park Walks.
+The walks have involved collaboration between Fair Shares, The Museum in the Park and the Stroud Valleys Project.
+In 2014 Dementia Adventure trained sixteen volunteers (8 from Fair Shares) to become walk leaders, for a pilot project that was run in the Museum’s grounds.

-Since the start, between 15-35 carers and people living with dementia have attended the fortnightly walks (with breaks in August and in the Winter).
-In 2015 over 121 different individuals attended the walks, many on a regular basis, they came from several care homes, a day service, several memory groups and carers groups, and were referred via Community Dementia Nurses (NHS), Village Agents, Social Workers, Alzheimer’s Society dementia advisers, and Museum staff.
-Others attended because they heard of the walks through informal networks.
+In 2015 over 121 different individuals attended the walks, many on a regular basis.
+They came from several care homes, a day service, several memory groups and carers groups, and were referred via Community Dementia Nurses (NHS), Village Agents, Social Workers, Alzheimer’s Society dementia advisers, and Museum staff.
+Others heard of the walks through informal networks.